cirruslabs/cirrus-cli/INSTALL.md

 ## Golang

-If you have [Go](https://golang.org/) 1.17 or newer installed, you can run:
+If you have latest [Golang](https://golang.org/) installed locally, you can run:

 ```
 go install github.com/cirruslabs/cirrus-cli/...@latest